Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 As Hall of Fame football coach Bill Walsh wrote in The Score Takes Care of Itself:

-By building a list of examples and taking the time to reflect, you can raise the standard bar for your team, and help your underperforming employee understand where they should focus efforts to improve.
+By building a list of examples and taking the time to reflect, you can raise the standard bar for your team, and help your underperforming employees understand where they should focus efforts to improve.

 3) Plan to discuss it in your next one on one